-On our local-style Oahu kayak tours, you’ll experience the adventure of kayaking on the ocean and get a great view of the Ko’olau Mountain Range and Kaneohe bay on the east side of Oahu.
+On our local-style self-guided Oahu kayak trip, you’ll experience the adventure of kayaking on the ocean and get a great view of the Ko’olau Mountain Range and Kaneohe bay on the east side of Oahu.

 Not only will you see the natural beauty of Oahu, but you’ll also recognize some epic scenes from Jurassic Park, clips from 50 First Dates, Godzilla, Battleship and more.
 This location is pretty famous and you’ll be getting a great view of it all from the ocean and from Chinaman’s Hat.

-The guide will meet you at the tour location near Kualoa Regional Park.
+The delivery driver will meet you at the meeting location near Kualoa Regional Park.
 The exact meeting location will be provided in the confirmation and reminder emails.
-Expect the guide to arrive at or a little before the tour reservation time.
+Expect the delivery driver to arrive at or a little before the tour reservation time.
 Our guides often use their personal vehicles for tours, so expect a call or text when the guide arrives at the tour location if you don’t spot the guide right away.